noforn/BREATHLESSSYMPHONY/README.md

 ## Usage

-Breathless Symphony is designed for intuitive interaction through its command-line interface.
-You interact with the main orchestrator, "BreathlessSymphony," which then intelligently routes your requests to the appropriate specialized agent.
+BreathlessSymphony is designed for intuitive interaction through its command-line interface.
+You interact with the main orchestrator, which then intelligently routes your requests to the appropriate specialized agent(s) and reports back to you.

 ### Interacting with Agents